commonlyjs/commonly/README.md

 Overview
 ---------
 > Keep in mind that not everything is implemented yet.
-Install with @next tag for the latest version of package.
+Remember to always install with @next tag for the latest version of package.
 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?